Cosmo2357/fomikon/README.md

   const fomikon = new Fomikon();

   //You can specify the regex for the each validation here
   //Regex is very powerful tool.
-So I recommend you to learn basic if you don't know anything. 👴 const mailRegex = /^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/;
+So I recommend you to learn basic if you don't know anything 💪 const mailRegex = /^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/;

   // Create array data and set it in each functions FOMIKON offers.